kinman1313/invoice_processor/README.md

 ## Overview

-**Invoice Processing Agent** is an agentic AI system built with Claude that automatically extracts, validates, and processes invoices.
+**Invoice Processing Agent** is an agentic AI system automatically extracts, validates, and processes invoices.
 It demonstrates enterprise-ready AI capabilities for regulated industries like finance.

 ### What It Does